 - Incomplete combustion can have negative consequences, such as increased air pollution and potential health risks due to carbon monoxide exposure.

-Complete Combustion vs Incomplete Combustion
+Complete Combustion vs. Incomplete Combustion

-When there is a sufficient or an abundant amount of oxygen available during the process of combustion, then the reaction is known as a Complete Combustion reaction.
+When there is a sufficient or abundant amount of oxygen available during the process of combustion, then the reaction is known as a Complete Combustion reaction.

 When the amount of oxygen is insufficient for the process of combustion, then the reaction is known as an Incomplete Combustion reaction.